Jira vs Specsight

 Why they’re different

 Jira tracks what your team plans, assigns, and works on — tickets, sprints, statuses, the history of what was decided.
-Specsight tracks what your product actually does — features, behaviour, what shipped, every release.
+Specsight tracks what actually shipped — features, behaviour, what changed, release by release.
 Jira answers "what are we working on?".
-Specsight answers "what does our product do today?"
+Specsight answers "what shipped, and what changed?"

 How they fit together

 Most teams need both.
 Jira stays the home of work in flight.
-Specsight covers what Jira can't: an always-accurate view of what shipped and how it behaves today
+Specsight picks up where the ticket stops: what actually shipped, and how it behaves in the released product

 Gap analysis